pfwd/cv/README.md

 Lead programmer working with freelancers and other developers to create a video upload and private/public voting sites.

-Helped organise freelancers to meet tight deadlines.
+Helped organise freelancers to meet tight deadlines

 Using FFMPEG on a Centos/Plesk server to encode many different video formats to flv.
 Automated the validation of each video including duration and file size checks.